Mte90/Contribute-to-opensource-the-right-way/manuscript/conclusion.md

 The legend that “if it is on all the billboards it means it is good” is not true.
 The high competition in the digital world changed everything.

 We can promote it without money, if we make that together and if the project provides the promotional materials.
 In this case not graphics assets or gadgets but data to share.
-The scandals of the last years with social networks have exposed the fact that data are the new currency that if used the right way may also change an election, so let's figure out how to use it to promote the open philosophy better.
+The scandals of the last years with social networks have exposed the fact that data are the new currency that, if used in the right way, may also change an election, so let's figure out how to use it to promote the open philosophy better.
-Not only the machine wants data but also people because we are in the world where facts don’t matter and only real data, a lot of it, can change this bias.
+Not only the machine wants data, but also people, because we are in the world where facts don’t matter and only real data, a lot of it, can change this bias.

 Open source needs more marketers, a sector that often isn’t involved in open source because they don’t care (maybe) but it’s a fact that we need them.

 ### The code is not enough anymore

-Today if you ask, to someone that develop or is involved in IT, "What you will do with your project if you have to release it open?" the answer will be "just a zip of the files put online".
+Today if you ask to someone that develops or is involved in IT "What will you do with your project if you have to release it open?", the answer will be "just a zip of the files put online".
-As we saw in this book Open Source doesn't mean just release the code but let people to use it and also discover it.
+As we saw in this book, Open Source doesn't mean just release the code, but let people to use it and also discover it.

-A real example of this is the release of the source code of an indie game, VVVVV that was announced as "VVVVV goes Open Source" but the project didn't had a good license so it was forced to change the announcement with "source code release".
+A real example of this is the release of the source code of an indie game, VVVVV, that was announced as "VVVVV goes Open Source" but the project didn't have a good license, so it was forced to change the announcement with "source code release".
 There is the [original blog post announcement](https://distractionware.com/blog/2020/01/vvvvvv-is-now-open-source/) with all the blog post comments but with a research is possible to find also various tweets and discussions about this misunderstanding.
 So the code or the core of the project publicly available is not enough because you can only read it, as the legal definition of that is a proprietary project.
-Without a license that explain how you are allowed to use it is not possible to do anything.
-Think about of Doom or Duke Nukem open source releases and how they changed the world, also other games that released piece of that letting creating of new games or create new technologies.
+Without a license that explains how you are allowed to use it, it's not possible to do anything.
+Think about Doom or Duke Nukem open source releases and how they changed the world, also other games that released piece of that letting to create new games or new technologies.

-The other point is the promotion, with GitHub/GitLab a new issues awaken, someone start a project, release the project with a license and so on.
-At a certain time the owner is no online anymore or interested on working with that and the project became an abandonware.
-So a new developer take it with the creation of a fork, the problem is that for the rest of the world maybe this new hope is unknown.
+The other point is the promotion, with GitHub/GitLab a new issue awakes, someone starts a project, releases the project with a license and so on.
+At a certain time the owner is not online anymore or interested on working with that and the project becomes an abandonware.
+So a new developer takes it with the creation of a fork, the problem is that for the rest of the world maybe this new hope is unknown.
 All the links and information refer to the original that is abandoned so no one will find the fork.
-Like a Jedi need to master the force and knows all the aspects of that, also with a release public you need to be ready about what means.
+Like a Jedi needs to master the force and knows all the aspects of that, also with a release public you need to be ready about what means.

 {width=80%}
 ![Offering also the best solution to involve and contributing is important to succeed - https://twitter.com/CarlKDE/status/1387754944678215682](images/extra/tweet-kde.png)

-Often the best solution is the one that the maintainers or veteran think it is the best, but with new technologies there are new solution that simplify various task that for new people can be very difficult to do.
+Often the best solution is the one that the maintainers or veterans think it is the best, but with new technologies there are new solutions that simplify various tasks that for new people can be very difficult to do.

-Personally when I find abandoned project I ask for updates or looking for a new maintainer but often is very difficult to get an answers.
-Pinging on Twitter or other social media (not everyone publishes their private email address) so the joy of contributing or access to nice things crash against a Death Star, that is the oblivion of the abandon.
+Personally when I find abandoned projects I ask for updates or look for a new maintainer, but often is very difficult to get an answer.
+Pinging on Twitter or other social media (not everyone publishes their private email address) so the joy of contributing or access to nice things crashes against a Death Star, that is the oblivion of the abandon.

-So we need to evangelist better this fact and explain that the code is just a piece of the brand and the meaning of the project.
+So we need to evangelize better this fact and explain that the code is just a piece of the brand and the meaning of the project.

 I don't want to forget also that FOSS is not just promotion.
 With fediverse and new people discovering this world I see more people that want to do promotion, but it is something that we need after all?
-In this book I talked a lot about communication and promotion, at the same time there is promotion that change things and promotion that is useless or not working.
+In this book I talked a lot about communication and promotion, at the same time there is promotion that changes things and promotion that is useless or not working.
-The project need it but often is more important instead to be one of the fan in the stand to be the player in the game, maybe not the player but maybe the coach or the doctor.
+The project needs it but often is more important instead to be one of the fans in the stand to be the player in the game, maybe not the player but maybe the coach or the doctor.

 ## The Italian case

 I am writing this section in English, but is focused on the Italian situation about digitization and awareness about digital matters.

-In Italy, the Covid period was one of the biggest reasons for upgrading or understand that digitization is something that improve the life/work quality (like in other part of the world).
+In Italy, the Covid period was one of the biggest reasons to upgrade or understand that digitization is something that improves the work/life quality (like in other parts of the world).
 The real difference (to me) is that involved a lot of the public administration that was always very slow on updating itself but also on the knowledge of the public employees that now were forced to learn a bit about how to use the computer, not just to play Solitaire.

 {width=90%}
 ![Italy is one of the most decentralized country in the world](images/extra/italy.jpg)

-As you can see this is the real situation, with people that is not gathered mainly in big cities like it happens in other countries.
-This open to various discussions and different situations about how to evangelize or digitalize a fragmented country.
+As you can see, this is the real situation, with people that are not gathered mainly in big cities like it happens in other countries.
+This opens to various discussions and different situations about how to evangelize or digitalize a fragmented country.

-Open data are matters of various association as they are not easily public as digital rights for Italian government propriety like the Colosseum or also [The Good Lobby project](https://www.thegoodlobby.it/campagne/) for sign petitions about various topics from privacy to digital rights.
+Open data are matters of various association as they are not easily public as digital rights for Italian government propriety like the Colosseum or also [The Good Lobby project](https://www.thegoodlobby.it/campagne/) for signing petitions about various topics from privacy to digital rights.
 Let's split in two different paragraphs.

-[Open data in Italy](https://dati.gov.it/) have various issues from the license and the quality of them (when they are available), in fact [DatiBeneComune compaign](https://www.datibenecomune.it/) with 58110 signers and 287 organization works on improving this with a monthly newsletter that will keep you updated about what they are doing.
-The Government now opened the discussion to the [Open Data guidelines](https://www.datibenecomune.it/2022/07/18/datibenecomune-ha-scelto-di-prendere-parte-alla-consultazione-sulle-linee-guida-open-data/) that is like the first time that something like this is happening (at same time the bigger Italian association for Open Data promotion written a [guide about legal aspects on the topic](https://ondata.github.io/aspetti-legali-opendata/)).
+[Open data in Italy](https://dati.gov.it/) have various issues from the license and the quality of them (when they are available), in fact [DatiBeneComune compaign](https://www.datibenecomune.it/) with 58110 signers and 287 organizations works on improving this with a monthly newsletter that will keep you updated about what they are doing.
+The Government now opened the discussion to the [Open Data guidelines](https://www.datibenecomune.it/2022/07/18/datibenecomune-ha-scelto-di-prendere-parte-alla-consultazione-sulle-linee-guida-open-data/) that is like the first time that something like this is happening (at same time the bigger Italian association for Open Data promotion wrote a [guide about legal aspects on the topic](https://ondata.github.io/aspetti-legali-opendata/)).

 The [Freedom of panorama in Italy](https://en.wikipedia.org/wiki/Freedom_of_panorama#Italy) doesn't exist even though we are famous for tourism.
 Based on a 1941 law we are locked to a definition that says that photographic reproductions of public space are allowed if not create competition against the economic values of the object.
-This creates issues on Wikipedia side as it is not possible to make certain photos to the [Pisa Tower](https://en.wikipedia.org/wiki/Pisa_Tower) or [Castel Del Monte](https://en.wikipedia.org/wiki/Castel_del_Monte,_Apulia) and publish it under a Creative Commons license, if there isn't any act that allow for any of them.
+This creates issues on Wikipedia side as it is not possible to make certain photos to the [Pisa Tower](https://en.wikipedia.org/wiki/Pisa_Tower) or [Castel Del Monte](https://en.wikipedia.org/wiki/Castel_del_Monte,_Apulia) and publish it under a Creative Commons license, if there isn't any act that allows for any of them.
 The recent European law about copyright didn't help on pushing changes to this law and every year for the Wiki Loves Monuments (global photographic competition) for every local public government they send a request with a list of monuments.

 From the software side instead, since the born of the [Italian Digital transformation team](https://teamdigitale.governo.it/en/), various things have changed.
 Not just the [Official Forum](https://forum.italia.it/) but also the procedure on what they are doing with [GitHub](https://github.com/italia/) (278 repositories at the time of writing).
 Including a webpage [Come Partecipo](https://come-partecipo.italia.it/) to find projects to contribute to, that is based on [What I can do for Mozilla](https://whatcanidoformozilla.org/).
 There are public projects like templates for WordPress, Guidelines (with web version on ReadTheDocs), mobile apps, SDK, design kits and others.

-Another innovation is the new role on INPS (the national institute that manage the italians money retirements) with CHief for innovation that write a [yearly recap of new things](https://vincenzo.me/2022-kamehameha-inps/) on his blog also with a bit of nerdiness.
+Another innovation is the new role on INPS (the national institute that manages the italian money retirements) with Chief for innovation that writes a [yearly recap of new things](https://vincenzo.me/2022-kamehameha-inps/) on his blog also with a bit of nerdiness.
 I can remember that they launched their [mobile app as OSS](https://github.com/INPS-it), a new platform to [report issues](https://medium.com/developers-italia) and many other things.

 This was something that 5 years ago maybe for a Hard Sci-Fi author was impossible to think of.
-Like also the fresh news that [Inps, Inail and Istat are working together to create in 2023 a unique software house for their need](https://www.wired.it/article/inps-inail-e-istat-stanno-fondando-una-software-house/) (INPS is the national institute for retirement, Inail the national institute for work injuries and Istat the national institute for statistics).
+Like also the fresh news that [Inps, Inail and Istat are working together to create in 2023 a unique software house for their needs](https://www.wired.it/article/inps-inail-e-istat-stanno-fondando-una-software-house/) (INPS is the national institute for retirement, Inail the national institute for work injuries and Istat the national institute for statistics).

-A tiny things to remember is that with Covid in Italy was defined a new type of work `smart working` with the term in english that as usual for italian language doesn't have any "competitor" in other languages.
-The difference with remote working for the Italian law is that Smart Working you can go to the office sometimes instead of remote working that is something stable.
+A tiny things to remember is that with Covid in Italy was defined a new type of work, `smart working`, with the term in english that as usual for italian language doesn't have any "competitor" in other languages.
+The difference with remote working for the Italian law is that with Smart Working you can go to the office sometimes, instead of remote working that is something stable.
 An example of our technology weirdness...

 Two things are very interesting for the purpose of this book about what they are doing.